revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsubsection Sampling Fossil Occurrence Times | FBD-TipSampling %}

-Next, we need to account for uncertainty in the age estimates of our fossils using the observed minimum and maximum stratigraphic ages.
+Next, we need to account for uncertainty in the age estimates of our fossils using the observed minimum and maximum stratigraphic ages that are provided in the file `bears_taxa.tsv`.
 We can represent the fossil likelihood using any uniform distribution that is non-zero when the likelihood is equal to one (see {% ref Intro-Foss-Samp %}).
 For example, if $t_i$ is the inferred fossil age and $(a_i,b_i)$ is the observed stratigraphic interval, we know the likelihood is equal to one when $a_i < t_i < b_i$, or equivalently $t_i - b_i < 0 < t_i - a_i$.
 So we can represent this likelihood using a uniform random variable,  uniformly distributed in $(t_i - b_i, t_i - a_i)$ and clamped at zero.

 To do this, we will get all the fossils from the tree and use a `for` loop to iterate over them.
 For each fossil observation, we will create a uniform random variable representing the likelihood, based on the minimum and maximum ages specified in the file `bears_taxa.tsv`.